Summer is slowly starting to turn its back away, and September is one of the key months for your garden tasks.

 Roses in September

 - Treat against rust with a fungus-deterring product.

 - Here are all the diseases, parasites and treatments that occur in rose trees.

 - Keep up the regular watering of your plants and provide fertilizer for your perennials.

-- Pull out your annuals, taking great care to also dispose of the soil mix because you’ll want to plant fall-blooming flowers like chrysanthemum.
+- Pull out your annuals, taking great care to also dispose of old soil mix because you’ll want to plant fall-blooming flowers like chrysanthemum.

 - You can also start planting spring bulbs if you’ve got spare time.

 All right, all is set!
 Autumn can arrive!
 This is a season that begets fabulous variety in the garden, with swirls of warm colors and striking deep green growth.
 Whatever the size of your green area, be it a simple corner of the balcony and terrace or a breathtaking landscape from a mansion-like park, you’ll be perfectly set up to breath in the most beautiful season of the year.

 Click to open posts in a new tab.
 Follow us there, comment, and share!

 Also nice: create or join a topic on our gardening forum, too.